 Gravity is a force that attracts objects to each other.
-It keeps the Moon orbiting around the Earth and it keeps the Earth in orbit around the Sun.
+It is what keeps the Moon in orbit around the Earth and the Earth in orbit around the Sun.

-We are pulled down towards the ground due to gravitational forces.
-These forces pull us in the direction of the centre of the Earth.
+We are pulled towards the ground due to gravitational forces.
+These forces pull objects in the direction of the centre of the Earth.

 Gravitational field strength is the force per unit of mass, measured in newtons per kilogram (N/kg).

-Mass is a measure of the amount of matter in an object.
+Mass measures the amount of matter in an object.
 This means that the more matter an object contains, the greater its mass is.

-For example, a 50 kg object has a greater mass than a 10 kg object.
+For example, an object weighing 50 kg has a greater mass than one weighing 10 kg.
 An object’s mass stays the same no matter where it is.
 This means that a 50 kg object will be 50 kg on Earth and 50 kg in space.

 In physics, weight does NOT mean your mass in kilograms.
-Weight is a measure of the gravitational force between an object and the Earth.
+Weight measures the gravitational force acting on an object due to the Earth.
 This force is due to the pull of gravity, which acts towards the centre of the planet.

-Weight is measured in newtons (N) and it can be calculated when you know the mass and gravitational field strength.
+Weight is measured in newtons (N) and can be calculated if you know the object’s mass and the gravitational field strength.

 Weight (N) = mass (kg) × gravitational field strength (N/kg)